bbauska/ibm-intermediate-web-dev/README.md

 Understanding the difference between branded and non-branded traffic on your website will help you identify opportunities.
 Increasing non-branded traffic allows you to acquire new users who may not have previously heard of you.
-You\'ll also be able to identify areas that need improvement for your next SEO strategy.
+You&apos;ll also be able to identify areas that need improvement for your next SEO strategy.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->